DK27ss/PWNME-CTF-Mafia1-WriteUp/README.md

 taking into account the clue in the statement which clearly explains that the contract is deployed on the `sepolia chain`, I can then check the relevant information for this contract.

-At this point, by searching on sepolia.scan, we obtain the following information thanks to the `contract address`
+At this point, by searching on sepolia.etherscan.io, we obtain the following information thanks to the `contract address`

 ![mafia1_etherscan](https://github.com/user-attachments/assets/6681a2b3-8282-4b29-8541-86a44ba15820)